 The yoga-focused brand has a unique approach when it comes to influencer partnerships.
 Unlike other big brands who chose big names, Lululemon focuses on smaller influencers and local communities.
 With their Ambassador program, Lululemon manages to create engaged communities around their stores.
 Their mission is to build “authentic relationships” with ambassadors, who can either apply through the website or are spotted by the brand.
 These ambassadors have to be “inspiring leaders, storytellers, and doers from around the world.”
 By partnering with the brand, they have to engage with the community, provide feedback, and participate in social impact programs with Lululemon.

 The athleisure brand founded by Kate Hudson is relatively new.
 It was founded in 2013, but has become an established brand thanks to successful marketing.
 The brand focus mostly on influencer marketing and social media ads.
 They first partnered with celebrities like Demi Lovato and then shifted towards micro-influencers.
 Similarly to Lululemon, Fabletics also has an influencer program.
 Anyone can apply through the brand’s website by disclosing their social media pages.
 Fabletics then review their application and choose ambassadors.
-The brand has widely benefited from this method, expanding globally and reaching more than a million followers on Instagram.
+The brand has widely benefited from this method, as well as social insights from Instagram data, expanding globally and reaching more than a million followers on Instagram.